Setting up GitLab on your Virtual Desktop

 Instructions for Windows

-Setting up GitLab on a Linux Virtual Desktop
+Setting up GitLab on a Linux Virtual Machine

 1. Generate SSH keys

-Start a desktop session on a Linux VM and open a terminal.
+Start a desktop session on a Linux Virtual Machine and open a terminal.
 Generate an SSH key pair:

 • Replace your.email@example.org with the email you used to register to the DRE